yt-dlp/yt-dlp/README.md

 The current default template is `%(title)s [%(id)s].%(ext)s`.

 In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
-In these cases, add the `--restrict-filenames` flag to get a shorter title:
+In these cases, add the `--restrict-filenames` flag to get a shorter title.

 #### Output template and Windows batch files